idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 ### Acquia

 For acquia based sites, we utilize [Acquia Dev Desktop](https://www.acquia.com/drupal/acquia-dev-desktop) for local development, and to help keep sites in sync between local/remote/etc. Since acquia based sites are normally created, and controlled by our clients, it is best to look at project specific documentation for any acquia based site.
-For acquia in particular, "spinning up a new site" often means adding a site to a multisite setup.
+For acquia in particular, "spinning up a new site" often means adding a site to a multi-site setup.

 ### idfive DEV server